Money Advice Referral Tool (MART)

 GMPA believes that responses to poverty should focus on getting more money into people’s pockets.
 That’s why one of our strategic priorities is to support local efforts to boost household income and financial resilience.

-However, for many frontline organisations helping people dealing with poverty, information on where to refer people for appropriate support and advice is not always easy to find.
-The Money Advice Referral Tool (MART) aims to help these organisations by simplifying the process and putting the key information at their fingertips.
+For many frontline organisations helping people dealing with poverty, information on where to refer people for appropriate support and advice is not always easy to find.
+The Money Advice Referral Tools (MARTs) aims to help these organisations and professionals by simplifying the process and putting the key information at their fingertips.

 The MARTs do this by guiding you through a conversation with a person about their financial difficulties so that you can confidently:

 • refer them onto an organisation which can help them maximise their income, and/or